awsdocs/aws-direct-connect-user-guide/doc_source/create-connection.md

    1. For **Location**, select the appropriate AWS Direct Connect location\.

+   1. If applicable, for **Sub Location**, choose the floor closest to you or your network provider\.
+This option is only available if the location has meet\-me rooms \(MMRs\) in multiple floors of the building\.

    1. Select the appropriate port speed that is compatible with your existing network\.

 **To create a connection using the command line or API**